MrStudentGuy/GLFW-Cmake-ImGUI-Starter/app/README.md

 ### Attention!
 Remember to replace MyWindow with the actual name of your new window class.
 This will create an instance of your new window when your application starts, and it will be registered with the UIManager due to the constructor of your new window class.
-Now, when UIManager::RenderUIWindows() is called in your main loop, it should render your new window.
+Now, when UIManager::RenderUIWindows() is called in the main loop, it should render your new window.
 That's it!
 You have successfully registered and created a new window in your application.
 You can add more windows by creating new classes that inherit from UIWindow, registering them with the UIManager in their constructors, and creating instances of them in the main.cpp file.